Act of Providence

 Act of Providence is a supernatural detective novella by Joseph Payne Brennan and Donald M. Grant.
-It was first published in 1979 by Donald M. Grant, Publisher, Inc. in an edition of 1,450 copies of which 350 were signed by the authors and the artist.
+It was first published in 1979 by Donald M. Grant, Publisher, Inc. in an edition of 1,450 copies of which 250 (so stated in the book, though some sources contend 350) copies comprised a slipcased deluxe edition signed by the authors (with some also signed by the artist).
+As with most of the Lucius Leffing tales, the real-life Joseph Payne Brennan features as the detective's offsider and narrator.